annnmol/nextMovies/README.md

-Movies app with infite scroll and stagger animation made using nextjs 14 and typescript
+Movies app with infinite scroll and stagger animation made using nextjs 14 and typescript

 Live link: https://nextmovies-kappa.vercel.app/